projectglow/glow/docs/source/tertiary/whole-genome-regression.rst

 - ``block_df``: Spark DataFrame representing the beginning block matrix
 - ``label_df``: Pandas DataFrame containing the target labels used in fitting the ridge models
 - ``sample_blocks``: Dictionary containing a mapping of sample block IDs to a list of corresponding sample IDs
-- ``covariates_df``: Pandas DataFrame containing covariates to be included in every model in the stacking ensemble (optional)
+- ``covariate_df``: Pandas DataFrame containing covariates to be included in every model in the stacking ensemble (optional)

 .. _model_df: